 Designers of skyscrapers and ‘vertical cities’ face a conundrum with lifts.
 You need a lot of them to transport volumes of people quickly enough to make the building efficient; but lots of lift shafts take up lots of valuable space.

-Now engineers are looking at new technology that uses magnets instead of cables to create lifts that can travel vertically, horizontally and, possibly as decorative features on the outside of a building so they don’t use up valuable space inside.
-German engineering giant Thyssen Krupp has built a test tower to speed up development of its ideas.
+Now engineers are looking at new ropeless elevators4, technology that uses magnets instead of cables to create lifts that can travel vertically, horizontally and, possibly as decorative features on the outside of a building so they don’t use up valuable space inside.

-There’s even a concept for an elevator taking you into space.
+There’s even a concept for an elevator taking you into space5.

 The opinions and views expressed in the above articles are those of the author only and are for guidance purposes only.
 The author disclaims any liability for reliance upon those opinions and would encourage readers to rely upon more than one source before making a decision based on the information.